Skip to content

 Benchmark Time CPU Iterations

-bm_vector_sum 1234 ns 1234 ns 567890The meaning of each column: Time is the wall time, CPU is the CPU time (the actual time the process spent on the CPU, including user and kernel mode), and Iterations is how many iterations the framework ran.
-For single-threaded benchmarks, Time and CPU should be very close; but for multi-threaded benchmarks, CPU time is the sum of CPU times across all threads—which is why we need UseRealTime.
+Meaning of each column: Time is the wall clock time, CPU is the CPU time (the actual time the process spent on the CPU, including user mode and kernel mode), and Iterations is how many times the framework ran the loop.
+For single-threaded benchmarks, Time and CPU should be very close; but for multi-threaded benchmarks, CPU time will be the sum of CPU times of all threads—which is why we need ->UseRealTime().

 GBench natively supports multi-threaded testing.
-We can specify the thread count using Threads(n), or use ThreadRange to automatically iterate over different thread counts:
+Use ->Threads(n) to specify the thread count, or use ->ThreadRange(1, 8) to automatically iterate through different thread counts:

 for (auto _ : state) {